 How to Perform Electronic Sanitization

-Download and install BitRaser for File on your computer.
+- Buy and install BitRaser File Eraser on your computer.

-Run the data sanitization software and click on the ‘Tools’ tab.
+- Run the data sanitization software and click on Settings tab from the top menu pane.

 You have successfully erased the sensitive file.
-You can navigate to C:\Program Files\BitRaser for File\ to access the folder containing the data erasure certificate.
+You can navigate to C:\Program Files\BitRaser File Eraser\ to access the folder containing the data erasure certificate.

 Organizations need to sanitize their old, retired, or inoperative computers or storage media for information security before repurposing, reselling, or disposing of them.
 Trusting electronic sanitization instead of drive shredding has several benefits, as shared in this blog.
 In electronic sanitization, the prime focus is on secure erasure of the stored data rather the media itself.
 In case the data cannot be securely erased, the organization can use other sanitization methods.